Taronyuu/Teamspeak3-server-manager/README.md

     TS_SERVER_IP=127.0.0.1
     TS_SERVER_PORT=10011

+- Run composer install
+    `composer install`
+- Install a teamspeak server somewhere and start it.
+Doing this is outside the scope of this readme file.
 -   Make sure `DB_CONNECTION=sqlite` is set to sqlite!
 -   Create an empty file named `database.sqlite` in the storage folder. (so `storage/database.sqlite`).
 If you are on Linux use `touch storage/database.sqlite`.
 -   Run `php artisan migrate:refresh` to update the sqlite file with the right columns